Sunil Dabas

-Sunil Dabas is a coach of national female Kabbadi team of India.
+Sunil Dabas is a coach of national female Kabaddi team of India.
 Over the years, she has coached her team to win seven international gold medals, including the 2010 Asian Games and the World Cup-2012.
 She was awarded the Dronacharya Award in 2012, and Padma Shri in 2014 by Government of India.

 Biography

-Dabas was born and brought up in Mohammadpur Majra village in Beri tehsil, of Jhajjar district, Haryana, India.
+Dabas was born and brought up in Birhar Majra (formally Mohammadpur Majra) village in Beri tehsil, of Jhajjar district, Haryana, India.
 After her schooling at her native village, she did her M.A. and Master of Physical Education (MPhEd), from Maharshi Dayanand University, Rohtak, thereafter she did her M.Phil. from Kurukshetra University, and Ph.D. in sports psychology from Agra University.

 Career

 She has been the coach of national female kabaddi team since 2005.
 Under her, the team won seven gold medals in international championships which include 2006 South Asian Games, 2nd Asian Championship in 2007, 3rd Asian Championship in 2007, 2009 South Asian Games, 2010 Asian Games, 2012 Women's Kabaddi World Cup and 4th Indoor Asian Games in 2013.

 She is an associate professor and the Head of the Department of Physical Education at Dronacharya Government Post-Graduate College, Gurgaon.